zauberzeug/lizard/examples/ros/README.md

 ## Configure Lizard

-By sending the `/configure` message to the `lizard` node the microcontroller will receive the configuration of the attached devices (an ODrive motor controller with two wheels) stored in the `lizard.txt` file.
+By sending the `/configure` message to the `lizard` node the microcontroller will receive the configuration of the attached devices (an ODrive motor controller with two wheels) stored in the `startup.liz` file.
 The configuration is stored persitently on the microcontroller, so you only need to save it once.

 In the example the web page provides a button to trigger the `/configure` message.